adobe/helix-status/README.md

 ## Usage with Probot

-If you are using [Probot](https://probot.github.io) for instance through [Serverless Probot on OpenWhisk](https://github.com/adobe/probot-serverless-openwhisk), the usage is slighly different:
+If you are using [Probot](https://probot.github.io) for instance through [Serverless Probot on OpenWhisk](https://github.com/adobe/probot-serverless-openwhisk), the usage is slightly different:

 ```javascript
 // import the probot status app